Peripheral Artery Disease Treatment in Bronx, NY

 How is PAD treated?

-PAD treatment focuses on relieving symptoms, enhancing quality of life, and preventing complications.
-Options include lifestyle modifications, medications, and procedures such as angioplasty, atherectomy, stenting, or bypass surgery.
+PAD treatment focuses on relieving your symptoms, enhancing your quality of life, and preventing any complications that may arise.
+Treatment options include lifestyle modifications, medications, and minimally invasive procedures such as angioplasty, atherectomy, stenting, or bypass surgery.
 Our experienced providers will work with you to determine the most effective treatment plan tailored to your needs.

 What are the complications of untreated PAD?